 Our Board exercises its discretion in combining or separating the roles of Chairman of the Board and Chief Executive Officer as it deems appropriate in light of prevailing circumstances.
 We believe that we, like many U.S. companies, are well-served by a flexible leadership structure.
-August J. Troendle, our President and Chief Executive Officer, serves as Chairman of the Board.
+August J. Troendle, our Chief Executive Officer, serves as Chairman of the Board.
 Our Board has determined that combining the roles of Chairman of the Board and Chief Executive Officer is best for our Company and its stockholders at this time because it promotes unified leadership by Mr. Troendle and allows for a single, clear focus for management to execute the Company's strategy and business plans.
 Our Board is comprised of individuals with extensive experience in finance, the healthcare industry and public company management and, with the exception of Mr. Troendle, is comprised of directors who meet the independence standards of NASDAQ.
 For these reasons and because of the strong leadership of Mr. Troendle as Chairman of the Board and Chief Executive Officer, our Board has concluded that our current leadership structure is appropriate at this time.
 However, our Board will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.

-Our Corporate Governance Guidelines provide that, if the Company does not qualify as a "controlled company" within the meaning of the NASDAQ rules, whenever our Chairman of the Board is also our Chief Executive Officer or is a director that does not otherwise qualify as an independent director, the independent directors may elect a lead director whose responsibilities include, but are not limited to, presiding over all meetings of the Board at which the Chairman is not present, including any executive sessions of the independent directors; approving Board meeting schedules and contributing to meeting agendas; and acting as the liaison between the independent directors and the Chief Executive Officer and Chairman of the Board.
+Our Corporate Governance Guidelines provide that, if the Company does not qualify as a "controlled company" within the meaning of the NASDAQ rules, whenever our Chairman of the Board is also a member of management or is a director that does not otherwise qualify as an independent director, the independent directors may elect a lead director whose responsibilities include, but are not limited to, presiding over all meetings of the Board at which the Chairman is not present, including any executive sessions of the independent directors; approving Board meeting schedules and contributing to meeting agendas; and acting as the liaison between the independent directors and the Chief Executive Officer and Chairman of the Board.
 The full list of responsibilities of our lead director may be found in our Corporate Governance Guidelines.
 In October 2018, the independent directors elected Fred B. Davenport, Jr. as lead director.

 Risk assessment and oversight are an integral part of our governance and management processes.
 Our management is responsible for our day-to-day risk management activities.
 Our Board oversees the implementation of risk mitigation strategies by management and encourages management to promote a culture that incorporates risk management into our corporate strategy and day-to-day business operations.
 Management discusses strategic and operational risks at regular management meetings and conducts specific strategic planning and review sessions during the year that include a focused discussion and analysis of the risks facing us.
-Throughout the year, senior management reviews these risks with the Board at regular board meetings as part of management presentations that focus on particular business functions, operations or strategies, and presents the steps taken by management to mitigate or eliminate such risks.
+Examples of these risks include, but are not limited to, legal risks, economic risks, business operations risks, regulatory compliance risks, cybersecurity risks and reputational risks.
+Throughout the year, senior management reviews these and other risks with the Board at regular board meetings as part of management presentations that focus on particular business functions, operations or strategies, and presents the steps taken by management to mitigate or eliminate such risks.
 Our Board is apprised of particular risk management matters in connection with its general oversight and approval of corporate matters and significant transactions.
 Our Board administers this oversight function directly through the Board as a whole, as well as through various standing committees of the Board that address risks inherent in their respective areas of oversight.
 The Board does not believe that its role in the oversight of our risks affects the Board's leadership structure.